Traditional Customs and Costumes in Laos: Festivals, Attire, and Religious Beliefs

 What is the main religion of Laos?

-Is Laos influenced by neighbors like Vietnam or Thailand?
+Is Laos influenced by Vietnam or Thailand?

 Where do the tribes live in Laos?